scaleoutsean/awesome-solidfire/README.md

 ### NetApp HCI

 - NetApp HCI (NetApp HCI compute nodes connected via iSCSI to NetApp HCI storage nodes - some call it "disaggregated HCI" or dHCI)
-  - End of Sale sometime in Q1CY22 (check official NetApp announcements)
+  - End of Sale was announced in Q1/CY21 and happened in Q2/CY22
+  - Support continues to be available until EOS + 5Y - please refer to the official NetApp Support site

 ## Why SolidFire